Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 ## GraphQL 😎 Schemas and Types

-Today we will look at a simple example of implementing GraphQL with Express.
+Today you will look at a simple example of implementing GraphQL with Express.
 This will give us a chance to look at GraphQL from the server-side.

 <!-- > -->